-The Largest Resource for Homeless Women in Canada
+Among the Largest Resources for Homeless Women in Canada

-Homeless women often remain unseen but their lack of visibility doesn’t mean they need our help any less.
-And, the need is growing.
-Over the past few years, the Mission has seen an increase in the number of homeless women who knock at our door.
+Homeless women often go unnoticed, but the fact that we don’t see them doesn’t mean they need help any less.
+And the need continues to grow.
+Over the past few years, the Mission has had an increasing number of homeless women show up at our door.

 Patricia Mackenzie Pavilion

-The following programs are available at the Patricia Mackenzie Pavilion:
+The following services are available at the Patricia Mackenzie Pavilion:

 – Les Voisines

-The fourth floor of the Patricia Mackenzie Pavilion was transformed into a spacious apartment mindfully decorated over time with found objects and furniture by our Director of Women’s Services, Florence Portes, and her dedicated staff.
+The fourth floor of the Patricia Mackenzie Pavilion was transformed into a spacious shared apartment, thoughtfully decorated by the Women’s Services team.

-Each resident benefits from a private or semi-private room while sharing a fully equipped modern kitchen, living room, and laundry and bathroom facilities with her roommates.
-The atmosphere is friendly, relaxed; a counsellor acts as a life-coach and supports each woman on her journey towards self-reliance.
+Each resident has a private or semi-private room while sharing a fully equipped modern kitchen, living room, laundry room, and bathroom with her roommates.
+The atmosphere is friendly and relaxed.

 – Lise Watier Pavilion